Adding / Dropping Classes, Non Payment Policy - Admissions and Records

 - Policy for Dropping due to Non Payment

 Students should refer to the appropriate Academic Calendar for add and drop deadlines for full-term classes and other important dates.
-This Academic Calendar does not apply to self-paced classes, short-term classes, year-long classes, or classes meeting more or less than the full semester.
-For classes with 10 or fewer meeting times, the drop deadline is before classes begin.
+The Academic Calendar does not apply to self-paced classes, short-term classes, year-long classes, or classes meeting more or less than the full semester.
+For classes with 10 or fewer meeting times, the drop deadline is before the class begins.

 Students may be dropped from classes by the instructor if they do not attend the first or second class meeting or for excessive absences.
 However, students are ultimately responsible for withdrawing from a class that they no longer plan to attend.
 Failure to do so can result in a failing grade being issued by the instructor and charges being issued for the class.

-Per Title 5 of the California Education Code, students are restricted in the number of enrollments they may have for the same course.
-Once a student has enrolled three times in the same course at Ohlone College, the student will be restricted from registering for the course again.
-W grades count as an enrollment.
+Per Title 5 of the California Code of Regulations, students are restricted in the number of W grades they may receive in the same course.
+Once a student has three Ws in the same course at Ohlone College, the student will be restricted from registering for the course again.
+Any grade received by a student, including a W, counts as an enrollment.

 Students should refer to the appropriate Academic Calendar for important dates.